chsny/chsny.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher in Metal Additive Manufacturing at the department of Mechanical Engineering of the [Vrije Universiteit Brussel](https://www.vub.be/en/).
+I am a PhD researcher in Metal Additive Manufacturing at the department of Mechanical Engineering of the [Vrije Universiteit Brussel](https://www.vub.be/en/) in Brussels, Belgium.
+My research focuses on optimizing the Directed Energy Deposition process by applying Machine Learning techniques on *in-situ* monitoring data.

+I received my Master's degree in Electromechanical Engineering from [Université Catholique de Louvain](https://uclouvain.be/en) in Louvain-la-Neuve, Belgium.
+After that, I worked in the aerospace sector, at Safran Aero Boosters as a R&T Engineer and at the European Space Agency as a National trainee.

 # Research interests
  - Optimization of the Directed Energy Deposition process by Machine Learning